aakyol/kali-pers-bash/README.md

 # How to use?
 Just run the script file as bash ./kali-pers.sh from your terminal, enter the mount point for your parititon that you want to store the persisting files into.
+You need to partition your USB stick BEFORE the process.
+This bash file WILL NOT PARTITION the USB stick.
+It only applies partition to the provided partition.
+(If requests come, I may update the file to enable partitioning too.)

 # More information
 It allocates 7GB of space for persistence.